oiraqi/xcommerce-monolithic/README.md

 - **Scalability**
   - The system shall scale *out* to preserve performance even when the load grows, at a reasonable cost
 - **Security**
+  - The authenticity of both the client and the server shall be ensured
   - The confidentiality and integrity of all data traffic shall be protected
-  - The authenticity of both the client and the server shall be ensured
   - User access shall be restricted to own account, orders and history
+  - All user actions shall be tracked for accountabiliy, at both the service and the data levels
   - Service high availability shall be ensured, i.e., no single point of failure (SPoF) shall be accepted
-- **Integration**
+- **Interoperability**
   - The system shall allow currency conversion of prices depending on user preferences by integrating with an external currency converter web service
+- **Accessibility**
+  - The system shall be accessible through web and mobile, on different devices with different sizes
+  - Already accessed data shall remain accessible even when network connectivity is lost or disrupted
+- **Extensibility**
+  - The system shall allow smooth future extensions

 ## Architecture
 - **Physical Architecture - Initial**